fmuia/Assignment-EMBA/README.md

 # Executive MBA Data Analysis Project

 ## Overview
-This repository contains the coursework for the Data Analysis module of the Executive MBA program I am enrolled in.
+This repository contains the coursework for the Data Analysis module of the Executive MBA program (@SDA Bocconi in Milan) I am enrolled in.
 The project includes a detailed analysis of a dataset relevant to our study focus, showcasing various data analysis techniques and insights derived through the process.

 ## Contents
 - `Assignment.pdf`: A comprehensive report detailing the findings of our analysis, conclusions, and recommendations.